lxie123/ldap-authentication/README.md

 * run all dex yaml
 * modify dex configmap
 * Reapply dex configmap
-* Apply the API flags and load the cert see api-change.txt
+* Apply the API flags and load the cert see api-server-setup.txt

 * Create user using phpadmin http://<Kubeadmin worker node ip>:31000